-In challenging economic times museums often experience a dramatic loss of income from multiple sources, including endowments, parent organizations, funding agencies, admissions and museum store sales.
+In challenging economic times museums often experience a dramatic loss of revenue from multiple sources of income, including: admissions, store sales, programs, special events, endowments, parent organizations, and funding agencies.
 In response, many museums make changes in their governance, staffing, and operations.
 These actions can be necessary and appropriate steps in securing the museum’s future.
 Sometimes, however, downsizing or retrenchment is mistakenly assumed to be an indicator of bad management.
-This standard addresses the issues of downsizing and retrenchment, and how they may affect museums.
+These guidelines address the issues of downsizing and retrenchment, and how they may affect museums.

-Downsizing and retrenchment can be responsible and necessary corrective actions in response to financial reductions.
-When preparing for retrenchment, museums: focus on retaining their ability to fulfill their mission and serve their community; take actions consistent with the highest ethical, fiscal and management standards in the museum field; and carefully consider the effect of their actions on their staff, their community and the collections they hold in trust for the public.
+Downsizing and retrenchment can be responsible and necessary corrective actions in response to financial crises.
+When preparing for retrenchment, museums should focus on retaining their ability to fulfill their mission and serve their community; take actions consistent with the highest ethical, fiscal and management standards in the museum field; and carefully consider the effect of their actions on their staff, their community and the collections they hold in trust for the public.

 Collections are held in trust for the public, and a primary responsibility of the governing authority is to safeguard this trust.
-The museum may determine that it is unable in the long run to appropriately care for some parts of its collections.
+The museum may determine that it is unable, in the long run, to appropriately care for some parts of its collections.
 In such cases, the most responsible action may be to deaccession and transfer material to another suitable caretaker in an orderly manner that safeguards the collections and their documentation.
-Museums may carefully consider whether it is appropriate for the material to remain in the public domain at another nonprofit institution or whether it can responsibly be placed through public sale.
+Museums must carefully consider whether it is appropriate for the material to remain in the public domain at another nonprofit institution or whether it can responsibly be placed through public sale.
 Deaccessioning, however, is never a fast or simple solution.
 It may take a great deal of time and other resources to research the material in question, determine its provenance, identify any restrictions on the title and arrange for an appropriate and safe transfer.
 In the short run, it may actually require additional expenditures on the part of the museum to conduct the necessary research, prepare the documentation, arrange for disposition and affect the transfer.
 Deaccessioning is part of a long-term, thoughtful decision on the part of the museum about how best to fulfill its mission with available resources.
-It is conducted in accordance with standards and best practices in the field, and with the museum’s own code of ethics, collections planning and collections policies.
+It must be conducted in accordance with fieldwide ethics, standards, and professional practices, and with the museum’s own code of ethics, collections management policies, and collections planning.

-There is increasing pressure on museums to capitalize their collections and to use them as collateral for financial loans to the museum.
-The Alliance’s Code of Ethics for Museums requires that collections be “unencumbered,” which means that collections cannot be used as collateral for a loan.
+There can be increased pressure on museums to capitalize their collections and to use them as collateral for monetary loans.
+However, the Alliance’s Code of Ethics for Museums requires that collections be “unencumbered,” which means that collections cannot be used as collateral for a loan.
 The AAMD code of ethics also precludes using collections as collateral, and further bars museums from capitalizing collections.
-The AASLH has also issued a position statement that declares that capitalizing collections is unethical.
+AASLH has also issued a position statement that declares that capitalizing collections is unethical.

-A museum’s collections are valuable only insofar as they are accessible to the public and to scholars and the information inherent in them is preserved through documentation and the knowledge of those who care for them.
-“Mothballing” collections, i.e., putting them in storage and eliminating or minimizing curation and use, may seem a desirable short-term strategy for cost reductions, but it carries measurable risks.
+A museum’s collections are valuable only insofar as they are accessible to the public and to scholars, and the information inherent in them is preserved through documentation and the knowledge of those who care for them.
+“Mothballing” collections, i.e., putting them in storage and eliminating or minimizing care, curation and use, may seem a desirable short-term strategy for cost savings, but it carries measurable risks.
 Many kinds of collections are not stable in storage without constant monitoring and attention.
-Often, collections can be made accessible in a meaningful way only through the mediation of an experienced, knowledgeable staff that, once dismantled, may not easily be rebuilt.
+Often, collections can only be made accessible in a meaningful way—informed by experienced, knowledgeable staff—that once dismantled, may not easily be rebuilt.

-Museums also consider the impact of downsizing on the museum’s programs and operations.
+Museums must also consider the short and longer term impact of downsizing on the museum’s programs and operations.
 The museum’s mission is accomplished primarily through its staff, but many museums also rely on volunteers and partnerships with other institutions.
-Staff reductions are planned in light of the overall impact on the museum’s mission and activities and as part of an overall strategy for scaling back operations, supplementing paid staff with volunteers or partnerships or other strategies for accomplishing the museum’s goals.
+Staff reductions should be considered in light of: the overall impact on the museum’s mission and activities; as part of an overall strategy for scaling back operations (and when/how operations will be scaled back up); the ability to supplement paid staff with volunteers or partner organizations, and alternative strategies for accomplishing the museum’s goals.

 Museums in Non-Museum Parent Organizations

-Museums can also develop a separately incorporated friends organization.
+Museums may also want to consider creating a separately incorporated friends organization.
 A separate 501(c)3 support group can provide significant income, serve as an advocate for the museum and buffer it against sudden organizational changes.
 A formal memorandum of agreement between the parent and the friends group can ensure that the support organization has a voice in any decisions concerning the museum’s future.